Did you ride a bike as a kid?

 Now, biking is a big part of my life again.
 I bike-commute, I join group rides, and I do most of my errands on bike too (thanks to my Ortlieb panniers).
 I feel healthier, happier, and part of an adventurous and growing community of cyclists.
 I am also 100% that person who shows up sweaty and stinky at work, but feeling powerful as hell flying past all the cars stuck in rush hour traffic.
 (Ok I’m not actually stinky; my work has showers!)

 Plus, should we talk about the environmental benefits of biking?
-Cycling is a carbon-neutral activity; bikes take much less resources and energy to make than a car; biking helps reduce congestion, noise and air pollution…(I can go on and on…) A study by ITDP and UC Davis estimated that if 14% of milage traveled in cities around the world is done by bike or e-bike by 2050, we could cut carbon emissions from urban transportation by 11% (for reference, the world mileage traveled average was estimated at ~6% in 2015).
+Cycling is a carbon-neutral activity; bikes take much less resources and energy to make than a car; biking helps reduce congestion, noise and air pollution…(I can go on and on…) A study by ITDP and UC Davis estimated that if 14% of mileage traveled in cities around the world is done by bike or e-bike by 2050, we could cut carbon emissions from urban transportation by 11% (for reference, bikes and e-bikes accounted for ~6% urban trips mileage-wise in 2015).

 Ok – are you convinced?
 Here is a primer on how to bike more in the city, and have fun doing it!

 Seek out bike lanes: surveys show that safety is the number 1 barrier for people who want to but don’t currently bike, and the number 1 thing that would make them feel safer is more bike lanes.
 Thankfully, bike infrastructure is getting better everywhere, and if you live in a relatively large city, you can probably find bike friendly routes online.
 Google Map’s bike function has gotten somewhat better over the years too.